 2) Be Authentic!
 I have learned that people don’t need untouchable heroes.
 They need to know that they can relate to people who have achieved greater success and are further down the path than they are right now.
 If we, who are further down the path, pretend to have our act together, that we don’t experience fear, anxiety, make mistakes, or even FAIL, then we simply rob our community of the HOPE that if we can do it, so can they.

-Thanks to all you Simple Sages for your time, insight, and practical advice!
+Thanks to the 27 Simple Sages for your time, insight, and practical advice!

-It’s your inspiration and action that motivates and helps others make big changes.
+It’s your inspiration and action that helps us make big changes.

 And now it’s our turn to honor your work by making the world a more simple, organized, money wise, and enlightened place.

-So what principles or life experiences are crucial to your success in simplifying, personal finance, or organizing your life?
+So what principles or life experiences are crucial to your success in simplifying, organizing, or being money wise?

-Please share at least one answer to this question in the comments.
+Please share an answer to this question in the comments.
 Even if you’re normally not the type to leave a comment, do it this time.
-Just a single thought shared with the community helps a ton!